Chiney Ogwumike: College career

-Overseas career

-In the 2014–15 European season, Ogwumike played in Italy for Famila Schio.
-During the 2016 WNBA season, Ogwumike had signed with Henan Phoenix of the WCBA for the 2016–17 Chinese season.
-In her fifth game with the team, Ogwumike scored 56 points (on 23 of 24 field goal shooting) along with 12 rebounds She would end up winning first round MVP, averaging 33.6 points per game and 12.4 rebounds per game, prior to her achilles injury.

-WNBA career
+Professional career

 Ogwumike was drafted first overall in the 2014 WNBA draft by the Connecticut Sun.
 In her rookie season, Ogwumike became a starter, averaging a career-high 15.5 points per game and 7.5 rebounds per game.
 She was named a WNBA All-Star along with her sister Nneka Ogwumike, becoming the first pair of sisters to be selected into a WNBA All-Star game.
 Ogwumike would also win the WNBA Rookie of the Year Award in 2014.

-Ogwumike sat out the entire 2015 season while recovering from a micro-fracture on her right knee that she sustained months before the season.
+After the WNBA season ended, Ogwumike signed with Italian club Famila Schio.
+In seven games for Famila Schio, she averaged 25.3 points and 13.1 rebounds per game, but then suffered a knee injury that required microfracture surgery and resulted in her missing the entire 2015 WNBA season.

 Ogwumike came back healthy for the 2016 season, playing 33 games with 18 starts while averaging 12.6 points per game.
 She had scored a career-high 26 points along with 15 rebounds in a regular season game win against the Dallas Wings.

-In December 2016, it was announced that Ogwumike had undergone surgery after injuring her achilles while playing overseas in China during the WNBA offseason.
+During the 2016 WNBA season, Ogwumike had signed with Henan Phoenix of the WCBA for the 2016–17 Chinese season.
+In her fifth game with the team, Ogwumike scored 56 points (on 23 of 24 field goal shooting) along with 12 rebounds She would end up winning first round MVP, averaging 33.6 points per game and 12.4 rebounds per game, prior to her achilles injury.
+In December 2016, it was announced that Ogwumike had undergone surgery after injuring her achilles.
 She was ruled out with an estimated recovery period of 6–9 months, which caused her to miss the 2017 WNBA season.

 In April 2017, Ogwumike was suspended by the Sun for the entire 2017 season to free up a roster spot due to her injury and that same month she also signed a contract extension.